Daniel Patrick O'Reilly's Home Page

 you with a little about me.
 I'm 59 and married (34 years) with children.

 exact.
 Yes, those cute little devils in the picture are all mine.
 Emphasis on devils!

-Ages range from 15 years to 29 years, all boys.
-And now I am grandfather to Annie Leona O'Reilly, a beautiful baby girl.
+Ages range from 16 years to 30 years, all boys.
+And now I am grandfather to Annie Leona O'Reilly and Grace Serenity O'Reilly, two beautiful little girls.
 I'm a Christian.
 I like to read, exercise and grill.
 I like rock music, especially contemporary

 Christian music.
 And my weaknesses are chocolate and beer.
 If I may, let me suggest some

 - created 04/11/1996 - updated 03/02/2015

 Please email email@example.com with

 Taman Mini - a huge theme park portraying Indonesian culture(s) - in East Jakarta